AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 This tutorial helps user setup vim, tmux as a complete IDE, which can be used for remote development for JavaScript, HTML, TypeScript, Angular, Flutter, Julia and Python language.

-!!!
-Plus side of connecting to your remote computer via vscode is, vscode automatically export PORTs, while you have to do that manually in Linux shell or auto setup. (assuming you know what ports you open all the time.)
-!!! downside is, << Ctrl + f >> or << Ctrl + d >> like keybinding, open vscode find command instead of "vim page forward".
+    Plus side of connecting to your remote computer via vscode is, vscode automatically export PORTs, while you have to do that manually in Linux shell or auto setup. (assuming you know what ports you open all the time.) downside is, << Ctrl + f >> or << Ctrl + d >> like keybinding on VIM, open vscode find command instead of "vim page forward", you can overwrite vscode keybindings but it could be a hassle.

 ## Why VIM 9.0?

-    1. one of fastest IDE (like church of emacs)
+    1. one of fastest IDE (like emacs)
-    2. remote development using in-expensive mobile devices
+    2. remote development
     3. addiction
     4. 10-100 times faster command execution in VIM Script 9.0